 The information found on MyPre-K is designed to connect you to a variety of great resources in your community.
 You will find ideas that can help prepare your son or daughter for school.
 You will also find information provided by your local school district—your partner in preparing your child for future success!

 Watch and learn fun rhymes, songs and fingerplays with Rhyme Time!
 Find more videos like these on our Rhyme Time YouTube channel.

 Download our Take-Home Fun sheets filled with reading recommendations, rhymes, activities and early literacy tips, or pick one up at your next storytime visit.

 The Library offers a variety of storytimes at various locations.
 Be sure to check our Events Calendar to find the storytime that is right for your family.

-Want to find out how your child, ages two months to three years, is developing?
+Want to know how your child (ages two months to three years) is developing?
 Library staff are trained to offer developmental screenings using the Ages and Stages Questionnaire (ASQ).
-For more information and to schedule an appointment, call the Early Literacy Specialist at 342-BOOK, ext.
-8138.
+Call an Early Literacy Specialist at 342-BOOK, ext.
+8138, for more information.
+Or schedule an appointment today.
 Screenings can take place at the BCPL location of your choice.

 Devices and computers are a part of our daily lives, as well as our children's.
 That's why BCPL is committed to helping our families find fun, educational and age appropriate digital media content for their little ones.
 Try out the following apps and websites to help turn screen-time into learning-time.